 |

-- Framework integration with Spring and Logback
+Framework integration with Spring and Logback.
+Works with what you’re probably already using.

-- ToString safety for sensitive entities
+ToString safety for sensitive entities.
+Override once, safe forever.

 Without @Sensitive: